Bible-Presbyterian Church (Singapore): History

-In 1988, after experiencing a period of significant dissension, the Synod of the BPC voted to dissolve itself.
+In 1988, after experiencing a period of significant dissension, the Synod of the BPC (BPCOS) voted to dissolve itself.
 It was "mainly due to strong differences in interpreting the Doctrine of Biblical Separation, Fundamentalism, and Neo-Evangelicalism"—as in the statement issued by the BPC on 30 October 1988 describing the dissolution.

 Divisions

 Fundamentalist and Evangelical

 While individual BP churches operate separately and independently post BP Synod dissolution, they fall essentially or broadly into two factions or groups.
 One group subscribes to the fundamentalist stance of the founders while the other considers itself to be evangelical.
 This latter group of churches is denounced by the former to be "neo-evangelical" or "liberal", and are often called "the new B-Ps" because of a different interpretation on the doctrine of "Biblical Separation".

 The evangelical group of B-P churches embraces the fellowship of any church that professes evangelical Protestant Christianity and cooperates with para-church organizations like Campus Crusade, Youth for Christ, Navigators and the Bible Study Fellowship.
-Many ministers or aspiring ministers in the evangelical group prefer an evangelical seminary (such as Fuller Theological Seminary, Temple Baptist Seminary, Singapore Bible College, Trinity Theological College or University of Nottingham) over the B-P's own seminary, Far Eastern Bible College ("FEBC"), which is fundamentalist.
+Many ministers or aspiring ministers in the evangelical group prefer an evangelical seminary over the B-P's fundamentalist seminary, Far Eastern Bible College ("FEBC").

 Shortly after the dissolution of the BPC Synod on 31 October 1988, Quek Swee Hwa ("SH Quek") and David Wong invited the general public to a "Presentation Evening" on 19 November 1988 at the Sanctuary of the Clementi Bible Centre that led to them starting in 1989 the Biblical School of Theology, which later changed its name to Biblical Graduate School of Theology ("BGST").
 Although the founders are BP ministers, BGST is a trans-denominational college.
 Notwithstanding the statements on separation in its Theological Position, BGST is a non-separatist school.
-It works and co-operates with persons in churches linked with the WCC.
+It works and co-operates with persons in churches linked with the World Council of Churches (WCC).